-When she joined the Brown-Goldstein laboratory, the pair was trying to understand how mutations in the LDL-receptor gene affect the receptor's function.
-One of Hobbs's first research successes was finding a mutation in this gene that alters its ability to bind LDL- cholesterol.
-Today, she admits, "I am able to delight more in the slower process of telling a scientific story with my work.
-Ironically, the observations I have made with the greatest potential for clinical impact came from studies driven by scientific curiosity rather than thoughts of developing new therapies."
+When she joined the Brown-Goldstein laboratory, the pair was trying to understand how mutations in the LDL receptor gene affect its function.
+One of Hobbs’s first research successes was finding a mutation that alters the receptor’s ability to bind LDL cholesterol.

-In addition to her laboratory work, Hobbs runs the Dallas Heart Study, aimed at uncovering the risk factors for heart disease and at finding new treatments.
-Initiated in 1999, the study includes taking blood samples and performing detailed heart-imaging studies in 3,000 Dallas County residents (about half of them African American).
-Based on data already collected, Hobbs identified two beneficial genetic mutations linked to low levels of LDL- cholesterol.
-The gene alterations were found almost exclusively among African Americans.
-One out of 50 African Americans in the study had one of the two mutations, which increase the amount of cholesterol the liver removes from the body.
+Hobbs also runs the Dallas Heart Study, a study of more than 6,000 Dallas County residents that is designed to uncover the risk factors for heart disease and find new treatments.
+Using data from the ongoing study, which began in 1999, Hobbs identified two genetic mutations linked to low levels of LDL cholesterol.
+The beneficial gene alterations were found almost exclusively among African Americans, even though as a group African Americans have a higher risk of heart disease than other populations.
+One out of 50 African Americans in the study had either one or the other of the mutations, which increase the amount of cholesterol the liver removes from the body.
 The insights from these studies have contributed to the rapid development of a new class of cholesterol-lowering agents.

 More recently, Hobbs has studied the pathways and processes that determine where fat accumulates in the body, whether in adipose tissue, the liver, or other tissues.
-She identified a new protein that directs fat to adipose tissue for storage, as well as genetic variations that contribute to fatty liver disease, a burgeoning health problem in this country.
+She identified a new protein that directs fat to adipose tissue for storage, as well as genetic variations that contribute to fatty liver disease, a burgeoning health problem.